Home » Calendar » May in Catalonia: What to do + Weather and packing guide

 👌🏼 Our tip

-As this event happens only once each year, expect big queues in some of the most famous buildings (especially the ones in Barcelona’s city centre).
+As this event happens only once a year, expect big queues in some of the most famous buildings (especially the ones in Barcelona’s city centre).
 Our recommendation?
 Check out the schedule, choose which museums you’d like to visit and design your route in advance.

 Other cool plans to do in Catalonia in May

 • Hike the Camí de Ronda: The Camí de Ronda is a beautiful hiking trail that follows the coast of Catalonia.
-Pick a section of the track and enjoy stunning views of the Mediterranean sea, charming villages, and pine forests.
+Pick a section of the track and enjoy stunning views of the Mediterranean Sea, charming villages, and pine forests.

 • Cycle the Olive Oil route in Tarragona: Jump on a bike and immerse yourself in a landscape strongly dominated by the cultivation of olive trees.
 Along the way, learn about olive oil, its history, and its production.